TDtyler/Edge-Ledger/README.md

 # Edge-Ledger
-Edge Ledger is a fictional financial advisng website created with HTML, CSS, and little bit of javascript.
+Edge Ledger is a fictional financial advising website created with HTML, CSS, and little bit of javascript.